 Trump on tricky legal ground with 'Obamacare' threat

-WASHINGTON — President Donald Trump's threat to stop billions of dollars in government payments to insurers and force the collapse of “Obamacare” could put the government in a tricky legal situation.
+WASHINGTON — President Trump's threat to stop billions of dollars in government payments to insurers and force the collapse of "Obamacare" could put the government in a legal bind.

 "Trump thinks he's holding all the cards.
 But Democrats know what's in his hand, and he's got a pair of twos," said University of Michigan law professor Nicholas Bagley.
 Democrats "aren't about to agree to dismantle the Affordable Care Act just because Trump makes a reckless bet."